Massachusetts Child Support Guidelines

 Calculation of Support

-In most cases, the court will determine the child support amounts.
-A judge will calculate child support using guidelines set by the state.
-The most significant factors are each parent's income, daycare expenses, the cost of medical insurance, any social security benefits the child may be receiving, and the living arrangements of the children.
+In most cases, the family court determines the child support amounts.
+A judge calculates child support using guidelines set by the state.
+However, the court may also consider the following:

 ---|---|---|